CognitiveVR/xrprivacyframework/readme.md

 # What is this framework?

-XRPF is not a privacy policy and is not legally binding - it is a framework to inform users about data the app is recording.
-A company should have a privacy policy to specify how data is collected and used in greater detail available in their application and/or website.
+XRPF is not a privacy policy and is not legally binding - it is a framework to inform participants about data the app is recording.
+An App Developer and Tools Developer should have a privacy policy to specify how data is collected and used in greater detail available in their application and/or website, and disclose any applicable subprocessors.

-XRPF is an agreement between the app developer and the user about the types of data being recorded, falling into 5 categories:
+XRPF is an framework that defines consent between the App Developer and the participant about the types of data being recorded, falling into 5 categories:

 - Hardware Data
 - Spatial Data